If you want the best 3-week backpacking Malaysia itinerary and how to explore this amazing country, look no further.

 Lock in your love on Penang Hill

 Here, there’s a love lock bridge where hundreds of people hang decorated padlocks to declare their love for each other.
 It is heart-warming to see these personal, hand-made statements of romance and dedication.
-You can even spot small keys down beyond the fence where couples have sealed their padlock and thrown away the key.
+You can even spot keys beyond the fence where couples have sealed their padlock and thrown away the key.

 Check out all the things to do in Penang and the best itinerary in my dedicated post here.